CANADA STOCKS-TSX dives more than 2 pct on euro zone fears

 dropped more than 3 percent to their lowest level in more than

-two weeks, while tin and nickel fell by almost 5 percent on
+two weeks, while tin and nickel also fell by almost 5 percent

 Gold-mining stocks, which have helped cushion market losses